bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/43-Mark.md

 ^17^ As he was going out into the way, one ran to him, knelt before him, and asked him, “Good Teacher, what shall I do that I may inherit eternal life?”

 ^18^ Jesus said to him, “Why do you call me good?
-No one is good except one—God. ^19^ You know the commandments: ‘Do not murder,’ ‘Do not commit adultery,’ ‘Do not steal,’ ‘Do not give false testimony,’ ‘Do not defraud,’ ‘Honour your father and mother.’”^*^
+No one is good except one—God. ^19^ You know the commandments: ‘Do not murder,’ ‘Do not commit adultery,’ ‘Do not steal,’ ‘Do not give false testimony,’ ‘Do not defraud,’ ‘Honour your father and mother.’”^^
 ^[10:19 Exodus 20:12-16; Deuteronomy 5:16-20 ]

 ^20^ He said to him, “Teacher, I have observed all these things from my youth.”